Skip to content

 </html>

 So, in the example above, the download link points to the download.php file.
-The URL, on its turn, encompasses an image file name, just as a query string.
-Also, you can notice, that the urlencode() function is applied for encoding the image file names in a way that they may be safely passed like a URL parameter.
-The reason is that file names may include unsafe URL characters.
-The entire code of the download.php, forcing image download looks as follows:
+The URL contains the image filename as a query string.
+Note that the urlencode() function is used to safely pass filenames as URL parameters, as they may contain unsafe characters.
+The complete code for download.php, which forces the file download, looks as follows:

 <?php